Department of Infectious Diseases

 Inselspital Bern

-Scientific research is a high priority in the Department.
-The knowledge gained is implemented in everyday clinical practice.
+Scientific research and teaching is top priority in the Department of Infectious diseases.
+The knowledge gained through comprehensive research is implemented in clinical practice and teaching.
 The active contribution to science makes it possible to treat patients optimally and according to the latest scientific knowledge.

 To the Inselspital website